Lavanya-179/Shopping_Basket/README.md

 Task 1: Project Set up
  Create a forked copy of this project.
  Clone your OWN version of the repository in your terminal.
- CD into the project base directory cd react-shopping-cart.
+ CD into the project base directory cd ITV_Test.
  Download project dependencies by running npm install.
  Start up the app using npm start.